BJP petitions EC against Rahul Gandhi's remarks on Army | Politics

 The BJP Wednesday urged the Election Commission to take strict action against Congress leader Rahul Gandhi for his remarks that the Modi government has created two categories of soldiers, one comprising those from poor families and reserved classes, and the other from rich families.

-A senior party delegation including External Affairs Minister S Jaishankar, Union ministers Arjun Ram Meghwal and Rajeev Chandrasekhar approached the Election Commission and lodged a complaint.
-BJP Rajya Sabha MP and national media incharge Anil Baluni was also part of the delegation.
+A senior party delegation comprising External Affairs Minister S Jaishankar, Union ministers Arjun Ram Meghwal, G Kishan Reddy and Rajeev Chandrasekhar approached the Election Commission and lodged a complaint.
+BJP Rajya Sabha MP and national media in-charge Anil Baluni was also part of the delegation.

 ''This is a lie.
 This is an attack on our armed forces.
 They want to make it a controversial topic and lower the morale of the armed forces.
 This is not a topic of elections.
 This is a matter of national security,'' he added.